Savage-Sabrina/DIY_SolenoidGraver/README.md

 You could check other approaches like https://github.com/alastair-duncan/SuperEZGraver and also the https://www.youtube.com/channel/UCE2rGFm1-xs-WIEHfY1enjA.
 The focus I want to bring is of a solenoid for stone setting and fine work.

 If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program this will cover mainly a way to make the controller.
-There will be a way to make a handpiece but still not a fine tuned one.
+There will be a way to make a handpiece using commercial components.